 *DISCLAIMER: DON’T TRY THIS AT HOME!

-Let us know how you get on, your successes and your failures.
-I hope that helps you to Raise Your Game! 🎱
+Let me know how you get on, both your successes and your failures.